A4e: Fraud investigations and jail sentences

 In January 2012, four former employees of A4e were arrested on suspicion of fraud dating back to 2010.
 The alleged fraud was uncovered by an internal investigation by A4e.
 The two women, aged 28 and 49, and two men, aged 35 and 41 were bailed until mid-March.

 On 22 February, The Guardian revealed that A4e had forced jobseekers to work unpaid in its own offices.
-They were investigated nine times by the Department for Work and Pensions since 2005, and had been forced to repay public funds on five separate occasions after government investigations found 'irregularities'.
+They were investigated nine times by the Department for Work and Pensions since 2005, and were forced to repay public funds on five occasions after government investigations found 'irregularities'.

 Emma Harrison resigned as chairman of A4e on 24 February 2012 amid criticism of 'improper' conflicts of interest regarding government contracts and allegations of fraud from whistleblowers.

 On 26 February 2012, Thames Valley Police's Economic Crime Unit was revealed to be investigating the alleged theft by A4e staff of vouchers meant to help the unemployed back to work.

 On 9 March 2012, the Department for Work and Pensions announced it had 'been made aware of an allegation of attempted fraud in relation to a Mandatory Work Activity contract with A4e'.
 It stated that it had begun an investigation into this allegation and also, as a result of the allegation, an 'independent audit of all our commercial relationships with A4e'.

 On 22 March 2012, the BBC's Newsnight current affairs programme revealed that they had received a leaked document suggesting 'systemic fraud' at the company.
 The following day, Labour MP Margaret Hodge, who chairs the Commons Public Accounts Committee, called on the government to suspend its contracts with the jobs training agency.